Leading Teams

-Leading Teams is an Australian consulting company focused on leadership and performance in the fields of elite sport business, government, and education.
-The company's services revolve around their Performance Improvement Program, which involves leadership development, team development and culture change.
+Leading Teams is an Australian consulting company focusing on the fields of sport, business, government, and education.
+The company's services revolve around its "Performance Improvement Program", which involves leadership development, team building, and culture change.

-Founding Director, Ray McLean, began a pilot program in 1992 involving the Central District Football Club in South Australia.
-The team's improved performance created interest among the club's corporate partners who became interested in what the team development and culture change programs could achieve in their organisations.
-Other teams followed suit.
-McLean also re-oriented the program framework to address the various corporate objectives and was able to apply the principles of the model in a business environment.
-Now majority of their clients are in the corporate business section, having moved away from solely elite sport.
+Founding director Ray McLean began a pilot program in 1992 involving the Central District Football Club in South Australia.
+The program was regarded as successful and attracted attention from other SANFL teams and garnered much attention among other teams in the South Australian National Football League, which led other SANFL clubs to explore similar programs.
+McLean also reoriented the program to address corporate objectives and apply the principles of the model in business settings.

-Since then, Leading Teams has expanded to having twenty full-time facilitators located in Melbourne, Sydney, Perth, Adelaide and Queensland.
+As of October 2014, Leading Teams has facilitators located in Melbourne, Sydney, Perth, Adelaide, and Queensland.

-A partial listing of the company's partners/facilitators include Simon Fletcher, Kurt Wrigley, Daniel Healy, Justin Peckett, Aaron Rogers, and Craig Hodges.
+The company's partners and facilitators include Simon Fletcher, Gerard Murphy, Kurt Wrigley, Daniel Healy, Justin Peckett, Aaron Rogers, and Craig Hodges.